datamade/testing-guidelines/intro-to-javascript-testing.md

 * Enable `jshint` as a constant, nagging reminder of JS best practices: add a JSHint plugin to your preferred code editor.
 At DataMade, many of us start on and continue using Sublime.
 For those Sublime users, install [JSHint Gutter](https://github.com/victorporof/Sublime-JSHint) through the Sublime package manager, and activate it by right clicking and selecting `JSHint --> Lint Code`.
 The results may be enlightening, but also exhausting: fix what needs fixing, and then clear the annotations with `CMD + esc`.
 * Install the `jshint` [command line interface](http://jshint.com/docs/cli/), and integrate it with the regular running of your test suite.
 Run `npm install -g jshint` to install JSHint globally.
 Then, in terminal, tell JSHint to lint your files.

-The `jshint` cli has several options.
+The `jshint` CLI has several options.
 Most simply, the `jshint` command accepts a specific file as a parameter:

 ``` bash
 # Inspect this JS file!